traebracy/Dice-Game/README.md

-# Dice-Game
+# Dice Game

-A simple dice game I built while continuing to improve my Python programming skills and understanding of game logic.
-This project focuses on randomness, player interaction, conditional logic, and creating a program that feels interactive instead of just static calculations.
+This is a simple dice game built in Python.

+The project uses randomness, player interaction, and conditional logic to create a small interactive game.
+I built this while continuing to improve my Python skills and get more comfortable creating programs that respond to the user.

-I enjoy building projects that help me strengthen core programming concepts while still being fun to work on, and this was one of those projects.
+## Concepts Practiced

+- Python
+- Random number generation
+- Conditional statements
+- User interaction
+- Basic game logic

+## What I Learned

+This project helped me practice making a program feel interactive instead of only doing static calculations.